DasarathanSampath/thedatatalks.in/src/others/sponge-cake.md

 ## First, let's make the batter:

-Put the biscuits in the mixy.
+Put the biscuits in a mixer.
 In a bowl put the powdered biscuits, powdered sugar, baking soda and mix well.
-Add the milk gradually.
+Add the milk gradually and mix well until you get a smooth batter with out chunks.

 ## Now let's bake:

-Put Salt in the cooker
+Fill 1/4 of the coocker with salt.
-Place a stand
+Place a stand.
-Grease a bowl with ghee and apply riceflour
+Grease a bowl with ghee and dust with riceflour.
 Pour the batter into the greased bowl and place it in the cooker.
-You can take it out after 25-30min
+You can take it out after 25-30min.

-## You want cream in your cake:
+Use a tooth pick and push it through the cake.
+The tooth pick should come out clean, if not, place the cacke again and coock it for 5 more minutes.

+## Cream (optional):

-Put the peanuts in the mixy, put it in a bowl and add honey, salt add water until you get cream.
+Put the peanuts in a mixer, put it in a bowl and add honey, salt, add water gradually until you get cream.
-Now you can frost the cake and add topping with biscuit pieces.
+Now you can frost the cake and add toppings.